DylanNAron/SpaceWavez68k/README.md

 # SpaceWavez68k
 Game built in Assembly language !
+To run download a 68k emulator like 'Easy68k' and run from the MainMovement.x68 file